ctsit/modify_contact_admin_button/README.md

 Settings on the system-level can be overridden for specific projects by super users only.

 In addition, the label of the 'Contact REDCap administrator' button can be changed, and the button can be removed entirely.
+Furthermore, the 'Suggest a New Feature' link can be removed for specific projects.

 ## Example